-For nearly a decade the New Bedford JazzFest has lit up the downtown and waterfront with the sounds of jazz, giving a platform for local/regional/national acts of the highest caliber.
+For over a decade the New Bedford JazzFest has lit up the Southcoast Massachusetts music scene with the sounds of jazz, giving a platform for local/regional/national acts of the highest caliber.
 It has been a rough couple of years for many around the globe amidst the pandemic, especially artists and the venues that feature them.
 NBJF is no different, as we had to cancel our outdoor event in 2020 and produce an entirely online version of our fest instead.
-But now we are back, presenting an afternoon of jazz as we progress through the pandemic, this time in person!!!
-We are excited to partner with the historic Kilburn Mill space in the south end of New Bedford.
+After a successful “mini” event in November of ’21 at Kilburn Mill, now we are back, and happy to announce our 10th Anniversary Show at Kilburn Mill and Event Space!

 For updates about the festival “like” our Facebook Page.